North East of England Process Industry Cluster: Polymers

-Polymer manufacturing in the northeast of England Process Industry Cluster has some large-scale activity based on Teesside.
+Polymer manufacturing in the north-east of England Process Industry Cluster has some large-scale activity based on Teesside.
 SABIC operate one of the world's biggest low-density polyethylene (LDPE) plants, which makes the United Kingdom a net exporter of LDPE.
 Lotte Chemical manufacture both purified terephthalic acid (PTA) and polyethylene terephthalate (PET).
 Ineos manufacture acrylonitrile, an intermediate used for Nylon 66 and acrylics.
 Speciality polymer products are also made there.
 Ineos, for example, also manufacture aqueous polyvinylchloride PVC products in County Durham whilst Victrex manufacture all the monomer for their polyether ether ketone (PEEK) product at their facility on Teesside.
 There are also new biopolymers and resins in development and scale up by companies such as Plaxica, which is developing new processes to commercialise polylactic acid (PLA) and Cambridge Biopolymers, who are commercialising functional bioresins; both are based at the Teesside process industry research centre Wilton International.

 New processes for the recycling of polymers have also been commercialised at Wilton.
 For example, Biffa Polymers recycle a large percentage of the UK's plastic milk bottles into polymer chip.
 This was one of the first technology applications which allowed food-grade polymer packaging to be recycled without passing through a melted phase.
 In 2013, SNF announced that they intend to build a polymer manufacturing unit on Teesside to make polyacrylamide emulsion for the oil industry.
 Although not strictly a polymer, the acrylic Perspex is a well known plastic like material; it and other acrylic products are manufactured in Teesside and County Durham by Lucite International, which is a subsidiary of Mitsubishi corporation.

-The region also has a significant number of polymer extrusion and forming companies that supply a number of advanced engineering supply chains notably the automobile supply chain which, in northeast England, is dominated by Nissan's European automobile manufacturing plant at Sunderland.
+The region also has a significant number of polymer extrusion and forming companies that supply a number of advanced engineering supply chains notably the automobile supply chain which, in north-east England, is dominated by Nissan's European automobile manufacturing plant at Sunderland.
 The automobile supply chain in this region is represented by the North East Automobile Alliance (NEAA).

 Pharmaceuticals

-This region has an active, modern pharmaceutical industry and the northeast of England has a full capability in the pharmaceutical value chain, including pre-clinical drug discovery and development, clinical research and development, clinical trial management, pilot-scale manufacturing, full-scale pharmaceutical ingredient and intermediate manufacturing, as well as final product formulation, packaging and distribution.
+This region has an active, modern pharmaceutical industry and the north-east of England has a full capability in the pharmaceutical value chain, including pre-clinical drug discovery and development, clinical research and development, clinical trial management, pilot-scale manufacturing, full-scale pharmaceutical ingredient and intermediate manufacturing, as well as final product formulation, packaging and distribution.
 Furthermore, pharmaceutical businesses are underpinned by an experienced and successful supply chain.
 Within the NEPIC cluster there are companies that provide laboratory facilities, manufacturing sites, logistics, construction and procurement, analytical sciences, validation consultants, maintenance, operation and financial services, public relations and contingency planning.

 Fundamental medical research is done in this region at several of its universities.
 For example, Newcastle University was the first to receive a licence in the UK to perform research on stem cells and this is a leading centre for such research today.
 Indeed Karim Nayernia was the first to isolate spermatogonial stem cells at this University.
 Many new healthcare developments have arisen from this research work.